 Preliminary expenses for search and reservation of a company name, the establishment of an approved bank account, documentation of the corporation’s Articles and so on must also be taken into account.

 Malta online gambling license price is dependent on the class of license (B2B or B2C) and if it is B2C, then on the license types for services that are being offered.
 In all cases, a basic non-refundable fixed annual license fee is levied.
 For B2C type 1-3, the fee is €25,000, and for type 4, it is €10,000.
 On top of the basic license fee, a type-based compliance contribution fee is levied, based on the net revenue of the operation in the year reported.
 The online gambling license cost is payable on application and annually.

 The calculation of the fee for each of the four license types is given on the MGA website as follows:

 Malta gaming license countries

 A Malta iGaming business-to-consumer license may be used in all countries that have not imposed any local prohibition or conditions on gaming.
 As noted above, within the European Union, the EU Freedom of Establishment law and subsequent Court of Justice ruling makes it impossible for EU member states to restrict gaming from Malta in any way.
 By agreement between Malta and the USA, American citizens are not permitted to gamble on any Malta gaming site.

 MGA license registry

-Malta license registry is a web-based portal through which visitors can search through the official registry for name and public detail of any license-holder registered in Malta.
+Malta license registry is a web-based portal through which visitors can search through the official registry for the name and public detail of any license holder registered in Malta.

 Malta gaming authority review